How Will Tesla Motors Fare Under President Trump?

-Many industries were left scrambling without clear direction by the surprise election of Donald Trump, largely due to the lack of specificity in his platform.
-Clean energy companies, in particular, are feeling the uncertainty, as the proposals of candidate Trump do not bode well for them.
-It’s possible he would pull the U.S. out of the Paris climate change agreement, do away with many of the EPA's environmental regulations, and, in general, favor the fossil fuel industry over renewals.
+Many industries were left scrambling without clear direction by the election of Donald Trump, largely due to the lack of specificity in his platform.
+Clean energy companies, in particular, are feeling the uncertainty, as the proposals of candidate Trump did not bode well for them.
+It’s possible he may pull the U.S. out of the Paris climate change agreement, do away with many of the EPA's environmental regulations, and, in general, favor the fossil fuel industry over renewals.

 But Elon Musk’s Tesla Motors, one of the leaders of the clean energy revolution, may be in a solid position to survive what may come, due to a number of factors.

 Tesla’s solar power business is achieving critical mass that is unlikely to be slowed.
 The company is about to become the largest rooftop solar installer in the U.S., waiting on the final approval in November of its $2.2 billion acquisition of SolarCity Corp.

 Even under President Trump, the state-level requirements mandating credit from utility companies for excess power sent back to the grid should survive.
 The same goes for the 30% federal tax credit for installations of solar power, which has been supported by Republicans in the past.

 Working in solar’s favor is also the fact that its prices have been dropping.
 As reported by Bloomberg, in most U.S. states it is now cheaper to generate electricity via solar power rather than coal (an industry favored by Trump, who vowed to revive it).
 And the costs are likely to keep going down, even if the government’s incentives and subsidies get taken away eventually (something that would have happened regardless of who is President).